rubyforgood/rubyforgood.org--old/faq.md

 ### I wanna lead a team.
 What do I do?

-When you register for the event, you'll be asked if you want to lead a project - say yes!
-We'll be in touch within two weeks with more information.
+During registration we'll ask if you'd like to lead a team - say yes!
+We'll be in touch in mid-to-late April with potential projects.
+We'll brief you on expectations and put you in touch with your non-profit so you can work with them in advance of the event to set up project requirements, milestones and initial set up so you can hit the ground running with your team at Ruby for Good.
+Setup includes creating a github repo under the Ruby for Good github, filing issues and making some technology suggestions.

 ### I don't know if I want to lead a team.
 What do I do?